geo-smart/geo-smart.github.io/README.md

 <!-- %END COMPONENT-NAME -->
 ```

-...the script could search in `component-name.html` or `component-name.comp` for HTML content and insert it between the tags.
+...the script could search in `_component-name.html` for HTML content and insert it between the tags.
+If this change is made it could be used for other HTML code which is shared between pages, such as the page navigation code, or even some of the `head` code.

 ***